henrikzujeddeloh/dotfiles/kanata/README.md

 ### macOS
-(Ideally run `install.sh` and everything should work)
+(Ideally run `install.sh` and everything should work) For more information on installation see kanata GitHub release.

 1. Install using `brew install kanata`.
 2. Add `kanata` binary to Settings > Input Monitoring to enable permissions. (use `which kanata` to find path to binary).
 3. Run `sudo katana -c $HOME/dotfiles/kanata/kanata.kbd` to test.